altocodenl/TODIS/readme.md

 The challenge to understand an information system is subtle, because most of the software that runs our world is composed of straightforward - even trivial - data transformations.
 What makes a system challenging to understand is not a single, thorny part of it.
 But rather: how do all the parts fit together with each other?
 The parts of an information system are closely and subtly interrelated; and most information systems are comprised of a large number of parts.
 Therein lies the difficulty in fully understanding the system: how each of the parts work, and how do they relate to each other?

+Occasionally, there's a thorny algorithmic problem that's critical to an information system; these are hard and they are fun to tackle.
+Most of them have efficient solutions that you can just use off the shelf.
+What's distinctly difficult to pull off the shelf is a way to turn a complex system, made of many trivial parts, into a simple one.

 Simple systems are easier to understand than complex systems.
 Rich Hickey [brilliantly defines simplicity](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/SimpleMadeEasy.md) as something that is not intertwined or entangled with other things; whereas complex things are things that are "folded together", therefore requiring you to understand them not just in isolation, but in all their possible interrelations.

 According to [Fred Brooks](https://en.wikipedia.org/wiki/Fred_Brooks), complexity can be divided into two: essential complexity, which is the minimum possible complexity of a system that implements a set of features; and accidental complexity, which is complexity that can be avoided by a better design.
 In other words, essential complexity is the minimum possible complexity of a given system.

 Whether you pick Hickey's or Brooks' definition, the art of system design is the making of systems that are as simple as possible.
 For Fred Brooks, the main quality of simple systems is conceptual integrity.
 Conceptual integrity is an emergent property of a system that is designed by either one person or a small group of persons who have an unified vision of how the system should be.
 The notion of the concepts of the system being "integral" resonates deeply with Christopher Alexander's notion of strong centers as the main quality of good architectural designs.
 These two authors may well be talking about the same thing: a good system is composed of consistent parts that are organized harmoniously.

+Fred Brooks' recommendation to tackle conceptual integrity was to try to fit the design in the head of a single architect, or of a small and highly coordinated group of architects.
+I am intrigued by the possibility of going beyond this, and finding conceptual tools that allow information workers to co-create information systems that evolve towards simplicity and create a harmonious whole, not unlike what workmen did five hundred years ago when building a cathedral.

 **The limiting factor of those who create information systems is complexity**.
 Data transformations, by themselves, are extremely cheap (in terms of the time and the energy used by the computer resources required to do them) and have extremely low error rates.
 It is the making and maintaining of a coherent information system that can make or break an organization, an institution, and even perhaps the global economy.